aiman56/Roblox-1/Lesson Plan/Lesson-Plan-6.md

 </table>
 </div>

-6. Let set our game to night to see how the light will affect our game.
+1. Let set our game to night to see how the light will affect our game.
 What can you observe from the game surrounding?
-It the lighting has changed?
-How a about the Sun's position?
+Has the lighting changed?
+How about the Sun's position?

 ```Lua
 local Lighting = game:GetService("Lighting")